munin-monitoring/contrib/README.md

 A good rationale is that each commit shall have a one-liner commit comment as its first line.
 Ideally that first line has a prefix that shows the part the commit is about.
-It makes it very easy to see grouped changes, and it enable avoiding to look at the --stat.
+It makes it very easy to see grouped changes, and it enable avoiding to look at the `--stat`.
 To know the prefix you should use, you can have a look at already existing commits.
 Next lines are optional and should only explain the _why_ it is done this particular way.